 The ‘Sessions’ section includes several buttons:

-Generate a text file with all the current sessions information.
-This text file can be for example imported into any spreadsheet for statistical analysis.
+Text: generates a text file with all the current sessions information.
+This text file can be, for example, imported into any spreadsheet for statistical analysis.

 The ‘Licenses’ section includes information about the Id of the license, the product (Mnova, NMRPredict Desktop, Mass, Verification, Database…), the total number of licenses activated so far (‘Count’), the number of the available licenses (‘Avail’), the license expiration date, the update & support expiration date and the modality of the license (campus or concurrent).

 It also includes useful statistical information with an acclaratory tooltip on the column headers such as:

 Fails Count: Average number of 'not available license seat' failures per hour [Total]

 Usage: Average lincense seats usage per day, month and year

 Sessions Count: Average number of session per hour [Total]